interop2016/interop2016.github.io/Program.md

 * **Why We Need a Text and Data Mining Exception (but it is not enough)** <br/> Tom Margoni and Giulia Dore
 * **Legal Interoperability Issues in the Framework of the OpenMinTeD Project: a Methodological Overview** <br/> Penny Labropoulou, Stelios Piperidis and Tom Margoni
 * **Interoperability = f(community, division of labour)** <br/> Richard Eckart de Castilho
-* **The DDINCBI Corpus — Towards a Larger Resource for Drug-Drug Interactions in PubMed** <br/> Lana Yeganova, Sun Kim, Grigory Balasanov, Kristin Bennett, haibin liu and W. John Wilbur
+* **The DDINCBI Corpus — Towards a Larger Resource for Drug-Drug Interactions in PubMed** <br/> Lana Yeganova, Sun Kim, Grigory Balasanov, Kristin Bennett, Haibin Liu and W. John Wilbur
 * **Aggregating Research Papers from Publishers’ Systems to Support Text and Data Mining: Deliberate Lack of Interoperability or Not?** <br/> Petr Knoth and Nancy Pontika
 * **Interoperability of corpus processing workflow engines: the case of AlvisNLP/ML in OpenMinTeD** <br/> Mouhamadou Ba and Robert Bossy